Newline Road Landfill Gas Upgrade Project

 Project Information:

-Newline Road Landfill Gas Upgrade Project is an electricity generation from landfill gas project located at Raymond Terrace, approximately 26km north of Newcastle in NSW.
-It was registered in August 2022 and its exact project area is unknown, as it operates within a commercial landfill facility.
+Newline Road Landfill Gas Upgrade Project is a landfill gas electricity generation project located at the Newline Road Engineered Landfill in Raymond Terrace, approximately 26km north of Newcastle in New South Wales.
+It was registered in August 2022 and, while the specific carbon project area is unlisted, it operates within a commercial and local council landfill site that has the operational capacity to accept up to 200,000 tonnes of dry waste each year.